Quasirandom Load Balancing

 A simple \emph{randomized rounding diffusion algorithm} chooses for $\bP_{i,j} x_i^{(t)} \geq \bP_{j,i} x_j^{(t)}$ the flow $\Phi_{i,j}^{(t)}$ as the randomized rounding of $\bP_{i,j} x_i^{(t)} - \bP_{j,i} x_j^{(t)}$, that is, it rounds up with probability $(\bP_{i,j} x_i^{(t)} - \bP_{j,i} x_j^{(t)}) - \big\lfloor \bP_{i,j} x_i^{(t)} - \bP_{j,i} x_j^{(t)} \big\rfloor$ and rounds down otherwise.
 This typically achieves an error $\Lambda$ of order $\sqrt{T}$ after~$T$ time steps.

 \paragraph{Handling Negative Loads}

 Unless there is a lower bound on the minimum load of a vertex, negative loads may occur during the balancing procedure.
-In the following, we describe a simple approach to cope with this problem.
+In what follows, we describe a simple approach for coping with this problem.

 Consider a graph~$G$ for which we can prove a deviation of at most $\gamma$ from the idealized process.
 Let $x^{(0)}$ be the initial load vector with an average load of~$\avgx$.
 Then at the beginning of the balancing procedure, each node generates~$\gamma$ additional (virtual) tokens.
 During the balancing procedure, these tokens are regarded as common tokens, but at the end they are ignored.
 First observe that since the minimum load at each node in the idealized process is at least~$\gamma$, it follows that at each step, every node has at least a load of zero in the discrete process.
 Since each node has a load of $\avgx + \Oh(\gamma)$ at the end, we end up with a load distribution where the maximum load is still $\avgx + \Oh(\gamma)$ (ignoring the virtual tokens).